 Join us as we hike the trails of Ausable Chasm, learn a little of its history, and turn the visit into a weekend stay in nearby Plattsburgh.

 Ausable Chasm is a park within a park; it is one of the most picturesque and easily accessible sections of the Adirondack National Park.
 The Chasm itself is about two miles long, with about 10 times as many miles of fun and adventure!
 That includes five miles of hiking trails, 15 miles of biking trails at the Ausable Chasm Recreation Center, and rafting on the river itself.
 (More on the trail hikes later.)

 With varying degrees of difficulty, and tons of natural beauty, the park is very family-friendly.
-It’s obviously a great place to get in some hiking or biking, but it’s also a great destination for birdwatching, leafpeeping, and enjoying the dense woodland forest.
+It’s obviously a great place to get in some hiking, but it’s also a great destination for birdwatching, leafpeeping, and enjoying the dense woodland forest.
 The trails are very well maintained, but there are narrow bridges and stairs in some places as they descend into and traverse the gorges.

 A Brief History of Ausable Chasm